MorningFrog/urdf-visualizer/README.md

 - `urdf-visualizer.packages`

   The root directory of ROS/ROS2 packages, used to resolve the `package://<package_name>` paths in URDF/Xacro files.
-It is recommended to set this in the `.vscode/settings.json` of your workspace as an object, where the key is the package name and the value is its path.
+It is recommended to set this in the `.vscode/settings.json` of your workspace as key-value pairs, where **the key is the package name** and **the value is its path**.
 Example:

   ```json
   // settings.json